About Unpaid Wages, Including Sample Demand Letter

 - My employer has not paid me on time.
 What can I do about it?

 You can ask your employer for your money in writing.
+Your demand can be by letter, e-mail, text, or fax; most employers refuse to sign for certified mail.
 You may want to talk with a lawyer first.
-Keep a copy of your letter.
-If you have to go to court to get your money, you may need to show the letter to the judge.
+Keep a copy of your demand.
+If you have to go to court to get your money, you may need to show it to the judge.
 If your employer will not pay, try to get a lawyer to ask for the money for you.
 If you have to go to court to get your money, and win, the judge should make your employer pay your lawyer's fees.
 The judge should also make your employer pay you extra money as a penalty.
 You can usually sue your employer in the Justice of Peace, City or State District Court where you live.
 If you can't find a lawyer, you can often do it on your own.
 Many courts have forms that are easy to use.
 Here is a sample letter, but it may not be right for your case.
 You can use the form printed here or you can click here to use the computer to help you fill in the information for your letter.
 To use the form you must have a first and last name for your ex-employer.
 If you get a "popup blocker" message or have other trouble with the link, you may need to hold down the Control or "CTRL" key while clicking on the link.

 SAMPLE DEMAND LETTER FOR UNPAID WAGESYour name Your Street Address Your City, State, and ZIP Code